Environment variables

 Document processing settings

-Control how OpenRAG processes and ingests documents into your knowledge base.
+Controls some aspects of how OpenRAG processes and ingests documents into your knowledge base.

 | Variable | Default | Description |